 Project Description: This project will support the City's Pavement Management Program (PMP).
-The City's PMP identifies the street for scheduled overlay as a preventative maintenance to extend its useful life.
-Overlay work consists of a thin surface grinding of existing pavement, repairing various areas of sub-grade and applying new asphalt and fresh striping.
-This project will also utilize rubberized asphalt for the repairs and repaving.
+The City's PMP identifies the street for scheduled slurry seal as a preventative maintenance to extend its useful life.
+The process includes crack cleaning and sealing, slurry seal application and restriping.
+This project will utilize rubberized polymer modified slurry for this maintenance work.